 Interests and Research

-Dr. Michal Shapira is a Senior Lecturer (Associate Professor in the US) in the History Department at Tel Aviv University.
+Professor Michal Shapira joined the History Department at Tel Aviv University in 2013.
 She previously taught at Barnard College, Columbia University as an ACLS-Mellon New Faculty Fellow and at Amherst College as a Visiting Assistant Professor.
 She received her B.A. from Tel Aviv University and her Ph.D. in History and Gender Studies from Rutgers University.

 Her research and publications deal with the legacies of World War Two and the history of psychology in Britain, Europe and beyond.
 She focuses on total war, gender, and the development of expert culture in the twentieth century.